 8. What’s being done to manage the risk?

 The U.K. and U.S. have advised people who have allergies to any component of a Covid vaccine not to receive it.
 Anaphylaxis can be quickly countered with antihistamines in tandem with adrenaline injectors like Mylan NV’s Epi-Pen that slow or halt immune reactions, and health workers giving the vaccine are keeping such items at the ready.
 These treatments don’t cancel out the beneficial effects of vaccines.
 In the U.S., health workers are observing everyone who receives the vaccine for at least 15 minutes post-injection to watch for signs of a reaction; those with a worrying history of allergic reaction are monitored for twice as long.
 People who have had reactions to a first dose of vaccine shouldn’t receive a second, according to the CDC.

-In studies testing the Moderna and Pfizer-BioNTech inoculations, more people developed Bell’s palsy, which typically affects just one side of the face, after receiving vaccine doses than placebo shots.
+In studies testing the Moderna and Pfizer-BioNTech inoculations, more people developed Bell’s palsy, an episode of muscle weakness or paralysis that typically affects just one side of the face, after receiving vaccine doses than placebo shots.
 The imbalance turned out not to be substantiated, however, based on the massive safety database the CDC has collected on millions of people vaccinated since the drugs were authorized for the general public.
-Also, the drugs regulator in the U.K., where the Pfizer-BioNTech formulation is one of two in use, noted that as of March 28, the number of reports of Bell’s palsy among those vaccinated does not suggest an increased risk.
+Also, the drugs regulator in the U.K., where the Pfizer-BioNTech formulation is in use, noted that as of June 16, the number of reports of Bell’s palsy among those vaccinated does not suggest an increased risk.